simonplant/misc-prompts/ultimate-synthesis.md

 3. Paste the approved Stage 1 analysis
 4. Add another "---" separator
 5. Paste all original source documents
-6. Receive your perfectly synthesized document
+6. Receive your perfectly synthesized document structured according to content-driven principles

 ## For Iteration:
-- Use Claude's artifact update feature
+- Use Claude's artifact update feature for refinements
-- Request specific refinements
+- Request specific adjustments to organization or emphasis
-- Build progressively through conversation
+- Build progressively through conversation while maintaining analytical coherence
-- Maintain consistency with the strategic analysis
+- Focus on content optimization rather than template compliance

 This system transforms multiple documents into unified, powerful syntheses that deliver breakthrough insights and actionable value.